pandacloud1/python/advanced/01_functions.md

 ## FUNCTIONS
 - Functions help you to write your own code
 - You need to define the function & call it to execute
+- They are used for reusability & modularity
+- 'Return' can help you store values in a variable

 ### Average of 3 numbers
 ```py